Segmentation and Tracking of Eruptive Solar Phenomena with Convolutional Neural Networks

 Given the high dynamic range, batch normalization helps stabilize and speed up training by normalizing layer inputs.
 It standardizes activations (zero mean, unit variance) and then scales and shifts them using learnable parameters (gamma and beta).
 This reduces internal covariate shift, enables higher learning rates, and acts as a regularizer \citep{hinton:2012,srivastava:2014}.
 Dropout is a regularization technique that prevents overfitting by randomly disabling a fraction of neurons during training.
 This encourages the network to learn redundant, robust features that generalize better.
-Typical dropout rates range from 0.2 to 0.4 and are chosen empirically.
+We have chosen empirically dropout rates ranging from 0.2 to 0.4.
 Dropout effectively simulates training multiple networks with minimal extra cost \citep{ioffe:2015,ioffe:2017,santurkar:2018}.

 We test our general suggestions about the model architecture within hyper-parameter search paradigm.
 Hyper-parameter search is a crucial step in machine learning and deep learning to fine-tune the configuration of models for optimal performance.
 Hyper-parameters are the configuration settings used to structure the machine learning model, which can significantly influence the behavior and performance of the model.
 Unlike model parameters that the model learns from the training data (e.g., weights), hyper-parameters are set prior to the training process and remain constant during training.There are several methods to search for the best set of hyper-parameters, with grid search and random search being among the most popular.
 Grid search involves defining a grid of hyper-parameters and systematically working through multiple combinations of these hyper-parameters.
 We specify a list of values for each hyper-parameter (model depth, start filters count, filter size, intensity augmentation rate) and evaluate the model performance for each combination of these hyper-parameter values, training the model each time and assessing its performance using a predefined metric - correspondence with a validation set data.